graphql-faas/graphql-tools-designs-docs/docs/graphql-decorator-spec.md

 Decorators can modify the behavior of the parts of the schema they are applied to.
 Sometimes that requires modifying other parts of the schema.
 For instance, the @validateRange decorator modifies the behavior of the containing field's resolve function.

 In general, decorators either add, remove or modify an attribute of the thing they wrap.
-The most common type of decorator (e.g. @adminOnly, @log, @connector) will wrap one or more field's resolve functions to alter the execution behavior of the GraphQL schema, but other decorators (e.g. @description) may add attributes to a type, field or argument.
-It is also possible for a type decorator to add a field to the type (e.g. @id(fields: ["uuid"]) can add the __id field).
+The most common type of decorator (e.g. `@adminOnly`, `@log`, `@connector`) will wrap one or more field's resolve functions to alter the execution behavior of the GraphQL schema, but other decorators (e.g. `@description`) may add attributes to a type, field or argument.
+It is also possible for a type decorator to add a field to the type (e.g.` @id(fields: ["uuid"]`) can add the __id field).

 ## Schema decorator API

 All decorators must extend the SchemaDecorator class and implement the following interfaces:

 ```es6